git-jamie-s/CppStateMachine/README.md

 This method may be called to determine how many milliseconds this state has been active.

 #### Triggers
 Define all your triggers for the statemachine in an enum, with 0(zero) being NO_TRIGGER.
 This is important, as the `int loop()` function should return 0 to indicate no trigger.
-Triggers for your state machine should be defined with an `enum`, but any integer will work.
-The value 0 (zero) always means "no trigger"!
-Therefore, the first label in your enum should reflect that.

 For example, a set of triggers for an automated curtain might be:
 ```